 Between travel bans, burgeoning nativism and increasingly restrictive immigration policies, this moment in our national history doesn’t necessarily line up with the multicultural melting pot ethos of Statue of Liberty fame.
+But xenophobia in America has a long history.

 It goes without saying that American history has cycled through waves of xenophobia and inclusiveness since its very inception.
 What’s interesting (and maybe not totally expected) is the way languages have historically served as a proxy for the people who speak them.
 The oppression of various groups of people throughout U.S. history has often been linked to the suppression of their language, and frequently, the outright legal ban of their native tongue.